medic/cht-docs/content/en/contribute/code/workflow.md

 ## Commits

-The main branch is `main` which must be kept stable so as not to impact other developers and so we can take a release branch as needed.
+The main branch is `master` which must be kept stable so as not to impact other developers and so we can take a release branch as needed.
 To achieve this we do (almost) all development in a branch and submit a PR for code review.
-This means the CI runs and another developer has signed off on the change before it hits the `main` branch.
+This means the CI runs and another developer has signed off on the change before it hits the `master` branch.

 Format your commit messages according to Git standards.
 First line should be a short title/summary (50 characters or so) with more details in a separate paragraph, respecting 79 character line widths.
 Using `git commit -v` is recommended to review your diff while you write your commit message.